 Students will be assigned kennel duties and be responsible for the care and welfare of live animals.

 All General Education Core and Veterinary Technology courses must be passed with a “C” or better to remain in the Veterinary Technology program.
 Students who do not pass any course with a “C” or better will not be allowed to continue the program.
 Students will be dropped from the program.
+Second year students will take a “mock boards exam” in a specified class each semester after the first to test comprehensive accumulated knowledge.
+This will be termed a “Synthesis Exam” or “Readiness Exam.”
+The Readiness Exam in Capstone will determine if the student will complete the program and move forward to the Preceptorship.
+If a student does not successfully pass the exam, he or she will need to go through the readmission process.
 Readmission to the program will be considered if space is available.
 For readmission to the Veterinary Technology Program, students will resubmit an application and complete the application process.
 Students must complete this program within 3 years from the date they first received provisional admission to the Veterinary Technology Program.
 Students who cannot complete the program within 3 years will not be readmitted.

 Second Year Students